Skip to main content

 Yes.
 Adult neurogenesis β€” the birth of new neurons β€” occurs primarily in the hippocampus throughout the human lifespan.
 These newly generated neurons are more excitable than mature ones and integrate more readily into existing networks, giving them a distinct learning advantage.
 Aerobic exercise is the most powerful known stimulator of adult hippocampal neurogenesis.

-What is BDNF and why does it matter?
+What is BDNF and how do I increase it naturally?

 Can I change a bad habit using neuroplasticity?

 Yes, but understanding the mechanism is critical.
 Bad habits are never erased β€” their neural pathways persist.
 The effective strategy is to keep the same cue and reward but substitute a new, healthier routine.
-Over time, with enough repetition, the new pathway becomes dominant and the old one weakens through disuse (LTD / synaptic pruning).
+Over time, with enough repetition, the new pathway becomes dominant and the old one weakens through disuse (a process called Long-Term Depression / synaptic pruning).

 Start Rewiring Your Brain Today